 BUT THANK GOD FOR JESUS, WHO’S BLOOD CLEANSES US AND MAKES US NEW!!!!

-Sisters, we are going to mess up over and over again, but in His endless mercy and through the blood of Jesus Christ, God will continue clean us.
+Sisters, we are going to mess up over and over again, but in His endless mercy and through the blood of Jesus Christ, God will continue to clean us.
 He wants us to confess our sins.
-He who is faithful and just will forgive our sins and cleanse us from all unrighteousness (1John 1:9).
+He who is faithful and just, will forgive our sins and cleanse us from all unrighteousness (1John 1:9).
 Yes, we’ve messed up, but God can certainly clean us up!!

 Prayer: Lord, we come to You.
 We acknowledge You as being a holy and righteous God.
 We acknowledge You as being our heavenly Father and only You are perfect.
 Father God, we’re dirty.
 We’re hypocrites.
 We’re frauds and we need You.
 Make us new.
 Make us honest and whole.
 Clean us from the inside out.
 Clean our hearts, Lord, change our hearts and our minds.
 Purify us and make us clean.
 Wash us like only You can.
-Lord, we don’t want to be like the Pharisees who trust in our own righteousness, but Lord we cry out to like the tax collector asking You to have mercy on us (Luke:18:9-14).
+Lord, we don’t want to be like the Pharisees who trust in our own righteousness, but Lord we cry out to You like the tax collector asking You to have mercy on us (Luke:18:9-14).
 Lord, we humble ourselves before You.
 We pray the prayer of David asking you to blot out our transgression and wash us thoroughly from our iniquities.
 Lord, we have sinned against You and we asked that You would forgive us.
 We thank You for Your forgiveness, Your power, and Your everlasting love.
 May You continue to convict us when we’re wrong because we want to be right in Your sight.
 We love You.
-In Jesus name we pray, amen.
+In Jesus name, we pray.
+Amen.